Sha-Kumar/Decision_Tree_Generator/README.md

 ## 🙏🏻 Welcome to Decision Tree Generator!

 A website to generate your decision tree's developed using flutter, just upload the dataset then download your tree in desired format.
+And also we can classify the New Instance based on the Naive-Baysean classifier to for the given dataset/decision-tree based on probabilistic methods.

 ## Introduction to Decision Tree
 A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
 The paths from root to leaf represent classification rules.